Introduction to Optimal

 Liz enjoys the mix of knowledge and application of working in the clinical research field – fulfilling goals and meeting deadlines.
 She values the positive and enthusiastic environment the Optimal team bring every day.

-Outside of work Liz can be found out running, walking her labrador Scout, or exploring the art galleries.
+Outside of work Liz can be found out running, or exploring the art galleries.
 She is also a keen foodie and happy to provide restaurant recommendations!

 Dr Becka Griffith

 With 20 years of experience in paediatric and neonatal care, Becka is a committed research investigator.
 She has experience with complex clinical trial protocols and is able to effectively manage the needs of paediatric patients and their families.
-Becka is also undertaking her PhD on the effect of maternal diabetes on children's neurodevelopment and behaviour.
+Becka is also completing her PhD on the long term outcomes of children born at risk of neonatal hypoglycaemia.

 Dr Ravi Suppiah